If you want a

 Wire Conversion

-Connect ACT wire to the wire going to pin 25 (green/red).
-This is a plug
+No changes necessary.
+The ACT wire is already going to pin 25 (green/red).
+This

 4.